dspeyer/dspeyer.github.io/magic.md

 A paladin’s cause must be righteous in their own eyes.
 Furthermore, it may not be to champion their own family, country or other such group, even if they believe that diminishing circles of concern are morally proper.
 However, there is no absolute morality checking these causes.
 A man who sincerely believed that strict patriarchal gender roles were best for *everyone* could become a paladin of that.

 Anyone perceiving a paladin's aura of righteousness will intuitively recognize it, but only those with knowledge of paladins will be confident it could not have been forged.
 When a paladin truthfully states his cause while showing his aura, the aura flares in a similarly unforgeable way.

+A paladin typically gains access to three schools specific to their cause.
+These are schools that the paladin sincerely perceives as connected to the cause.
+For example, a paladin of Protecting the Innocent might have abjuration, boost and materialism, whereas a paladin of Making Peace might have Enchantment, Second Sight and Telepathy.

 ### Casting from HP